 The Internal Revenue Service (IRS) determined and informed the Company by a letter dated January 15, 2009, that the Plan and related Trust established thereunder are properly designed and, thus qualified and are tax exempt, respectively, within the meaning of Sections 401(a) and 501(a) of the Internal Revenue Code (IRC).
-The Company and legal counsel believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.
+Although the Plan has been amended since receiving the determination letter, the Company and legal counsel believe that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.

 Accounting principles generally accepted in the United States of America require plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or de-recognize an asset) if the plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2010, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or de-recognition of an asset) or disclosure in the financial statements.
+The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2011 and 2010, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or de-recognition of an asset) or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The plan administrator believes it is no longer subject to income tax audits for years prior to 2003.
+The plan administrator believes it is no longer subject to income tax audits for years prior to 2008.